matthewmueller/ppi/Readme.md

 - Windows: 96 ppi
 - Linux: 96 ppi (?)

-We can provide sensible defaults for images that we know are take on a specific computer
+We can provide sensible defaults for images that we know are taken on a specific computer

 ## Test